Why don’t people change when we ask them to?

 - What’s in it for me?

 When executives can help to answer and address those 2 questions for their workforce in a positive, productive way, people will actually lead themselves in change.
 The will have their confidence boosted, in a REAL way.
 Not in a false cheerleading manner.

-When executives help to reposition change as a positive goal, they have just set the company, and more importantly its people, up for successful Change Management.
+When executives help to re-position change as a positive goal, they have just set the company, and more importantly its people, up for successful Change Management.

-In the coming weeks, I will address this challenge in a tangible and practical way and also discuss inherent risks of change with methods you can utilize to help ensure your project and Change Management program is a success.
+In the coming posts, I will address this challenge in a tangible and practical way and also discuss inherent risks of change with methods you can utilize to help ensure your project and Change Management program is a success.